Are the best garden tools in your tool shed? They should be!

 A unique epoxy powder coating on the blade minimizes friction and is designed to wear away on the blade’s leading edges, making the tool sharper the more it is used.
 The Spear Head Spade garden shovel comes in four highly visible colors—yellow, lavender, lime green and pink.
 It sells for about $52.00.
 Check Price and Options.

 Many vegetable plants perform best when they receive a steady supply of water.
 Now you can effortlessly deliver water directly to plants that need a little extra moisture in your vegetable and flower gardens.
 The easy-to-fill Hydro Cup Watering Stake helps you water more effectively by providing water below the surface of the soil directly to the plant’s roots.

 The Hydro Cup makes it easy to supplement your regular schedule of watering.
 Just lift off the lid and pour water into the reservoir.
-The slow delivery of the water through the terracotta stake means no water is wasted.
+No water is wasted with the slow delivery of the water through the terracotta stake.
 And your plants never dry out.

 Hydro Cup Watering Stakes are great for thirsty plants like tomatoes and other vegetables.
 They fit nicely in raised beds and container plantings.
 They are also perfect for watering plants while you are on vacation.
 The cup holds 2.5 liters of water, and the cup’s cover prevents water loss from evaporation.